QbD Group

 Medicine advertising in Belgium: a brief regulatory overview

 In Belgium, medicine advertising is subject to legislation in order to ensure the rational use of medicines.
-Each firm must appoint a Responsible Person for Information and Publicity, who checks the conformity of the advertising.
+Learn more here.

 Learn more about the different types of medicine advertising subject to regulations and the role of the RIP here.